Your 28 Day HSC Biology Study Plan | Free Personal HSC Bootcamp Kit

 • Tell your family and friends to not disturb you for the duration of the ‘exam’

-• Treat it like the HSC exam
+• Treat it like a HSC exam

 If you are low on time, then you can break up some exams into 1 hour or 1.5 hour sessions.
 However, it’s important to complete at least 3 of them in full under strict exam conditions!
 This is the only way to prepare for the challenges of the actual exam.